Fiat Money Example: The Dollar Shines as a Prime Illustration

 Additionally, the increasing digitalization of finance and the rise of cryptocurrencies could disrupt the traditional fiat currency system.
 Cryptocurrencies, with their decentralized nature and lack of central authority, present a unique challenge to the dominance of government-issued fiat currencies.
 While it is unlikely that cryptocurrencies will entirely replace fiat currencies, they may erode their dominance to some degree.

-Moreover, the stability that contributes to the USD’s success could also become a challenge.
+Moreover, the stability contributing to the USD’s success could also become a challenge.
 As other countries develop and establish more stable economies, the relative attractiveness of the USD as a haven may diminish.
 This could lead to a diversification of reserve currencies, with central banks and investors seeking to reduce their concentration in USD-denominated assets.

 The Social Impact of Fiat Money: A Reflection